Antox/Antox/README.md

 ###Compiling Antox From Source using a gradle wrapper
 - run `./download-dependencies.sh` (requires bash)
-- run `./gradlew build -x link --parallel` this will
+- run `./gradlew build -x lint --parallel` this will
   - invoke `./gradle/wrapper/gradle-wrapper.jar` with java (requires java)
   - download a gradle .zip archive
   - unzip/run (parts of) this archive